 Further the disclosure in the Board Report under Rule 5(1) of the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 is as per Annexure"II" and forms part of this Report.

 Sexual Harassment of Women at Workplace (Prevention Prohibition and Redressal) Act2013

 As per the requirement of the Sexual Harassment of Women at Workplace (PreventionProhibition and Redressal) Act 2013 ("POSH Act") and Rules made thereunder theCompany has formed Internal Complaints Committee to address complaints pertaining tosexual harassment in accordance with POSH Act.
 There were no cases/ complaints filedduring the year under the POSH Act.

 Your Directors state that no disclosure or reporting is required in respect of thefollowing matters as there were no transactions on these items during the year underreview:

 1. Details relating to deposits covered under Chapter V of the Act.

-3. Issue of shares (including sweat equity shares) to employees of the Companyunder any scheme.
+3. Issue of shares (including sweat equity shares) to the employees of the Companyunder any scheme.

-7. Details of significant or material orders passed by the Regulators or Courts orTribunals impacting the going concern status and Companys operations in future.
+5. No significant or material orders were passed by the Regulators or Courts orTribunals which impact the going concern status and the Company's operations in future.

-Your Directors would like to express their sincere appreciation for the assistance andcooperation received from the banks Government authorities and members during the yearunder review.
+Your Directors would like to express their grateful appreciation for the assistance andcooperation received from the Government authorities banks other business constituentsand members during the year under review.